Dudle, Dana A., Ph.D.

 Courses taught: Biology Writing; Evolution, Organisms & Ecology; Plant Biology; Conservation Biology; Biology of Sex and Gender; Senior Seminar, Research Problems

 Teaching philosophy: My highest priorities for teaching science to undergraduates are inspiring excitement about and understanding of scientific processes, fostering students' critical thinking skills, and enhancing their communication skills.
 I strive to teach my courses in ways that allow the students to digest and retain a great deal of content and to fit that information into a meaningful framework.
-In addition to my classroom teaching, I am convinced that advising individual students is a crucually important kind of teaching that I do at DePauw.
+In addition to my classroom teaching, I am convinced that advising and mentoring individual students is crucually important work that I do at DePauw.

 Research interests: I am intrigued by the diverse strategies plants use to cope with their environments.
 In one area of my research, I seek to answer questions about how plants survive and thrive in harsh environments such as the exposed basin of the limestone quarry in DePauw's Nature Park.
 In another set of projects, I am investigating how and why some species of flowering plants maintain a variety of floral color morphs within populations.
 All of my research is collaborative work: I enjoy developing projects with other faculty members, and especially with DePauw students.Back to Faculty